ovats/RealTimeBiddingAgent/readme.md

 ### (13) Move data for unit tests to a separate object

+### (14) New trait Repository

+Actual implementation of 'CampaignRepository' IMHO is wrong:
+    - only responsibility should be handle data in the repo
+    - contains code related to Akka Http
+    - contains code for validations, a better place would be in the service layer

+I've created a trait for Repositories and an implementation storing data in memory.
+This implementation is only for this exercise.
+Must be replace for another implementation i.e.:
+    - database
+    - file
+    - etc

 ## Original readme.md file

 1) Main Class is in Main.scala